Narrowing with an Array

 Transcript

-0:00 In this exercise, we're going to review a couple of things we learned in the identity functions module.
-We have this wrapFruit function.
-It takes in an array of fruits here, which each have a name and a price.
+0:00 In this exercise, we're going to review some of the stuff we did in the identity functions section.
+We have a wrapFruit function here.
+What it does is it takes in some fruit, and these fruits have to be constrained to a certain type, so name and price.